-- 2. The Secretariat has held bilateral discussions with a range of entities engaged in assessment of the environmental damage resulting from the Russian invasion of Ukraine, including the United Nations Environment Programme (UNEP) through the Regional Office for Europe and the Post-Conflict and Disaster Management Branch, and IUCN. - 3.
+- The Secretariat has held bilateral discussions with a range of entities engaged in assessment of the environmental impacts of the war in Ukraine, including the United Nations Environment Programme (UNEP) through the Regional Office for Europe and the Post-Conflict and Disaster Management Branch, and IUCN. - 3.
 On 10 March 2023, Ukraine submitted to the Secretariat a notification of changes in ecological character of 16 Wetlands of International Importance ("Ramsar Sites"), and of potential changes in ecological character of a further 15.
 The Sites are listed in Annex 1.
 The Secretariat met with the Permanent Mission of Ukraine to the United Nations Office and other Intergovernmental Organizations in Geneva on 4 April to discuss the notification. - 4.
 Pursuant to paragraph 19 of Resolution XIV.20, the United Kingdom has provided a voluntary contribution towards the Secretariat's work in implementing the actions requested in Resolution XIV.20.

 - 5. As of April 2023, the Secretariat is a member of the Inter-Agency Coordination Group on Environmental Assessments for Ukraine.
 Membership of this informal group is limited to international organizations, and currently includes the UN Economic Commission for Europe (UNECE), UNEP, the Organisation for Economic Cooperation and Development (OECD), the UN Industrial Development Organization (UNIDO), the UN Development Programme (UNDP), the World Bank and the Organization for Security and Co-operation in Europe (OSCE).
 The Group directly and continuously engages with the Ministry of Environmental Protection and Natural Resources of Ukraine.
 Organization of the work of the Group is facilitated by the UN Regional Office for Europe. - 6.
 The Group aims to enhance coherence between assessments, with a focus on the substantive results and methodological approaches applied in carrying them out, and to advise on how to use them to inform the post-war green reconstruction and recovery of Ukraine.
 Recent meetings of the Group have, for example, addressed draft methodologies on air and soil pollution, and legal issues. - 7.
 Through engagement in the Group and with individual members, the Secretariat is sharing information on work under the Convention and Resolution XIV.20, and pursuing discussions on how consideration of Wetlands of International Importance may be best addressed in the context of current or planned environmental assessments. - 8.
 A seminar organized by the Group with a focus on Earth observations and remote sensing was held on 24 May 2023.
-The Secretariat has proposed to organize a seminar on ecosystem impacts through the Group, in the second half of 2023. - 9.
-Following the breaching on 6 June 2023 of the hydroelectric Nova Kakhovka Dam on the Dnipro River in Ukraine's Kherson Oblast, a team of 20 experts representing 13 institutions has been mobilised under the leadership of UNEP to assess the environmental impacts of the dam breach, including hydrological and geomorphological impacts, chemical contamination, disaster waste and impacts on biodiversity and protected areas.
-The Secretariat has joined this team to provide wetlands expertise and to participate in the review of the assessment to be published in August 2023.
-At least five Ukrainian Wetlands of international importance are situated closely upstream and downstream of the dam.
+The Secretariat has proposed to organize a seminar on ecosystem impacts through the Group, in the second half of 2023.

-Assessments of environmental damage resulting from the Russian invasion of Ukraine
+Assessments of environmental damage